zzGHzz/myvetools-demo/readme.md

 	.request()
 ```

 Here, two clauses are constructed and put in one single transaction.
 Note that clauses are executed by the order they put in the array passed to function `sign`.
-Therefore, the stored value will be changed to `200` and then to `300`.
+Therefore, the integer kept by the contract will be changed to `200` and then to `300`.

 #### Step 4